shantamsultania/Invisible-Cloak-And-Magic-Wand-using-OpenCV/README.md

 # Invisible-Cloak-using-OpenCV

-This is  one of my OpenCV that is Computer Vision project named in vi .
-That is inspired from Harry potter Invisible Cloak
+This is  one of my OpenCV that is Computer Vision project named in vi and harry wand.
+That is inspired from Harry potter Invisible Cloak and maigc wand.

 # Developing Environment